 Why choose us?

 London College of Communication is a pioneering world leader in creative communications education.
 With the communications sector constantly evolving at a rapid speed, we work at the cutting edge of new thinking and developments to prepare our students for successful careers in the creative industries of the future.
 Our course provision reflects the breadth of these industries including: film, television, games, animation and sound; journalism, advertising, PR and publishing; photography; communications and media; graphic communication; spatial communication; design cultures; and interactive and visual communication.

 We are looking for an innovative practitioner/researcher with significant experience and knowledge of documentary filmmaking in both a professional and academic context.

 You will be regarded as a leading authority, nationally and internationally within your own area.
 You will be familiar with a broad range of documentary films and understand the ways in which successful documentary proposals and films are developed and delivered.

-You will demonstrate excellent administrative, managerial and organisational skills relevant to the requirements of course delivery and development within an academic, research and professional context, actively engage with student recruitment and possess good interpersonal skills with an ability to lead, manage and work alongside full and part-time staff.
+You will demonstrate excellent administrative, managerial and organisational skills relevant to the requirements of course delivery and development within an academic, research and professional context, actively engage with student recruitment and possess good interpersonal skills with ability to lead, manage and work alongside full and part time staff.
 You will have relevant undergraduate and postgraduate qualifications and/or extensive practice in documentary filmmaking.